Numerical evaluation of orientation averages and its application to molecular physics

 \section{Introduction}

 The interaction of atoms and molecules with each other or with external fields critically depends on their relative orientation.
-Particularly in modelling liquid and gas phase experiments it is necessary to perform an orientational average unless the orientation is precisely controlled.
-Given that simulating molecular systems can be numerically expensive even for a single orientation, performing orientation averages, which involves performing many individual simulations, presents a significant computational challenge. \cite{Ma2006,Horsch2011,Wu2011,Lehmann2013,Beaulieu2016,Blanchet2021,Bloch2021,Artemyev2015,Tia2017,Demekhin2018,Nalin2021,Saribal2021,Tikhonov2022,Lombardi2018,Hutson2019,Tomza2013,Krems2018,Leibscher2004,Leibscher2004a,Khodorkovsky2011,Gershnabel2018,Ayuso2019}.
+Particularly in modelling liquid and gas phase experiments orientational averaging is required unless the orientation is precisely controlled.
+Since simulating molecular systems can be numerically expensive even for a single orientation, performing orientation averages, which involves numerous individual simulations, presents a significant computational challenge.
+This problem is encountered across a broad range of molecular physics examples, including absorption spectroscopy \cite{Ma2006,Horsch2011}, photoelectron spectroscopy \cite{Wu2011,Lehmann2013,Beaulieu2016,Blanchet2021,Bloch2021,Artemyev2015,Tia2017,Demekhin2018,Nalin2021,Saribal2021,Tikhonov2022}, atom-molecule collisions \cite{Lombardi2018,Hutson2019}, molecules in external fields \cite{Tomza2013,Krems2018}, rotational dynamic simulations \cite{Leibscher2004,Leibscher2004a,Khodorkovsky2011,Gershnabel2018}, spin dynamics \cite{Kuprov2023}, and nonlinear optics \cite{Ayuso2019}.